code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 Let's reuse the example shown in the previous article.

-We have a .NET application (in that case, we were building a Razor application, but it's not important for the sake of this article), with some configurations defined in the _appsettings_ file under the `Feature` key:
+We have an ASP.NET Core application (in that case, we were building a Razor application, but it's not important for the sake of this article), with some configurations defined in the _appsettings_ file under the `Feature` key:

 ```json
 {